 For example: would it be possible to reduce the number of visits to dry dock maintenance?
 What would be reasonable yet still fall within an acceptable level of risk tolerance?
 Analysts wanted to see the potential for and impact of “knee in the curve” maintenance conducted when needed, but not before.

-To get answers, they’d use the CDP knowledge graph to examine years of service records from operating and decommissioned vessels.
-The team believed CDP would surface real patterns of wear they could then compare with agreed-upon maintenance schedules.
+To get answers, they’d use the GraphGrid knowledge graph to examine years of service records from operating and decommissioned vessels.
+The team believed GraphGrid would surface real patterns of wear they could then compare with agreed-upon maintenance schedules.
 Every divergence would represent an opportunity to optimize.